Receivers Godwin, Robinson top franchise tag list

 Leonard Williams, Scherff and Simmons were tagged for a second straight year.
 Barring their teams working out long-term deals by July 15, they will earn about $19 million, $18 million and $13.7 million, respectively.

-Godwin, a budding star with the Buccaneers — so much so that the team apparently will allow top linebackers Shaq Barrett and Lavonte David to test the open waters — and the veteran Allen Robinson will be paid approximately $16.4 million apiece in 2021.
+Godwin, a budding star with the Buccaneers — so much so that the team apparently will allow top linebacker Shaq Barrett to test the open waters — and the veteran Allen Robinson will be paid approximately $16.4 million apiece in 2021.

 The going rate for safeties under their first tag is around $10.5 million, which Maye and Marcus Williams will make in New Jersey.
 Moton and Cam Robinson will come in at about $14 million.